-indoor dry-bulb temperature (IDB): the temperature that a thermometer would measure if exposed to indoor air.
+indoor dry-bulb temperature (IDB): the temperature indicated by an ordinary thermometer when exposed to indoor air.

 infiltration: the leakage of air through any building element (e.g., walls, windows, and doors).

 infrared emittance: the ratio of the infrared spectrum radiant flux emitted by a body to that emitted by a blackbody at the same temperature and under the same conditions.